 Cauliflower is also a rich source of Vitamin K, needed for blood-clotting; manganese and phosphorus, essential for food break-down; and potassium, which helps control fluid balance and blood pressure.

-Finally, all cruciferous vegetables, including cauliflower, are a source of sulforaphane, an antioxidant polyphenol which has been linked extensively to the suppression of cancer, especially bowel and prostrate cancer.
-Once again, roasting the cauliflower, as in this recipe (or lightly stir-frying, etc), retains more of these antioxidants than boiling it in water would.
+Finally, all cruciferous vegetables, including cauliflower, are a source of sulforaphane.
+This is an antioxidant polyphenol which has been linked extensively to the suppression of cancer, especially bowel and prostrate cancer.
+Once again, roasting the cauliflower in this recipe, retains more of these antioxidants than boiling it in water would.

-- Around 1/2 tsp chilli powder, depending on how spicy you fancy it
+- Around 1/2 tsp chilli powder (optional – depending on how spicy you fancy it)

 - 1 tsp ground cumin